golanlevin/60-212/2025/assignments/assignment_8a.md

 ## 8.1 Getting Ready (No Deliverable)

-*(5%, 30 minutes, due Wednesday, 11/19)* Touchdesigner is a desktop/laptop rendering and programming environment.
+*(5%, 30 minutes, due Monday, 11/17)* Touchdesigner is a desktop/laptop rendering and programming environment.
 Unlike p5.js, we will require everyone to have it installed and ready to use on your computer.

 By the next session of class, we need the following **4** things from you: